 \subsection{Meta-classifier}

-As a final step, the document-level features extracted using $\featureaggregation$ are used as input to the meta-classifier $\metaclassifier$. $\metaclassifier$ returns a prediction for binary membership of input document $D$.
-For $\metaclassifier$ we only consider a random forest classifier for binary prediction, allowing to fit non-linear dependencies across input features.
+As a final step, the document-level features extracted using $\featureaggregation$ are used as input to the meta-classifier $\metaclassifier$, which returns a prediction for binary membership of input document $D$.
+As $\metaclassifier$ we only consider a random forest classifier, allowing to fit non-linear dependencies across input features.
 We train $\metaclassifier$ on a training subset of $D_{\text{M}}$ and $D_{\text{NM}}$ and evaluate its performance for binary classification on a disjoint subset.